npaila-x64/feedy-uxd/README.md

 The book **"The Elements of User Experience (2nd edition)"** by Jesse James Garrett was used as main reference.

+## Team and Roles

+- Benjamin Salamanca - Designer
+  - Responsible on developing the user experience and user interface of the app.
+- Nicolás Pacheco - Analyst
+  - Focused on analysing and understanding the problem, and in ensuring that the solution is a good fit to effectively solve it.
+- Nicolás Fernández - Expositor
+  - Responsible of presenting and communicating the app's features and design to stakeholders.
+- Nicolás Paila - Project Manager
+  - Responsible in overseeing the project's timeline, scheduling, and team coordination.

 ## <img src="./assets/Other/strategy-icon.png" alt="strategy-icon" width="50"/> 1.
 Strategy

 ### Problem Statement